andrewbranch/docs/modules/01_Theory.md

 In the previous example, we saw the “remapping” part of module resolution working between input and output files.
 But what happens when we import library code?
 Even if the library was written in TypeScript, it may not have published its source code.
 If we can’t rely on mapping the library’s JavaScript files back to a TypeScript file, we can verify that our import works at runtime, but how do we accomplish our second goal of assigning types?

-> Why not analyze the JavaScript files directly to get type information?
-[TODO]

 This is where declaration files (`.d.ts`, `.d.mts`, etc.) come into play.
 The best way to understand how declaration files are interpreted is to understand where they come from.
 When you run `tsc --declaration` on an input file, you get one output JavaScript file and one output declaration file:

 ```mermaid